 Morocco is a wonderful place to shoot a wedding video

-Full of colors, warmth, sounds and energy, Morocco is a country overflowing with beauty.
+Full of colors, warmth, sounds, and energy, Morocco is a country overflowing with beauty.
 From the dramatic Atlas Mountains, that form the backbone of the country, to the azure sea of the Atlantic Coastline that is in pure contrast with the yellow and gold of the desert sands in the south.
 Each town has its different unique beauty and character.
-Each adding to Morocco’s unique landscape.
+Each adds to Morocco’s unique landscape.